davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js4.async/index.md

 - We have to set `fakeMoodRequest()` up so that the calling thread will wait for it to complete; and so that it will produce a value to be consumed by the calling thread.

+- Let's recall that there's two sides to every `Promise`: The **Data-Producing** side (that's run on a different thread), and the **Data-Consuming** side, which spawned the new thread and is now waiting for a response.
+Let's

 - **Data-Producing Side** We will start "promisifying" `fakeMoodRequest()`.
 To do this, we need to wrap the code currently done inside a `Promise` object and return it.
 Here's the syntax to create and return a `Promise`.

   ```js